-The application of these policies means that compagnies involved in such activities like the tobacco industry, weapons, gambling and adult entertainment are excluded from the sub-fund's investment universe.
-This screening also ensures that compagnies who seriously violate fundamental principles of environmental protection, social responsibility and good governance are excluded from the sub-fund's investment universe.
+The application of these policies means that issuers involved in activities such as fossil fuels, the tobacco industry, arms, gambling and adult entertainment are excluded from the sub-fund's investment universe.
+Investments in financial instruments linked to livestock and food prices are also excluded, whereas strict criteria apply to companies that are active in the palm oil industry.
+All companies that derive at least 5% of their revenues from the production or 10% of their revenues from the sale of fur or special leather, are excluded.
+The negative screening also ensures that issuers based in countries that encourage unfair tax practices, that seriously violate fundamental principles of environmental protection, social responsibility and good governance (through the normative screening, through a poor ESG risk rating, due to involvement in unsustainable countries and controversial regimes) are excluded from the sub-fund's investment universe.

-These negative screening principles are not exhaustive and may be modified under the supervision of the Responsible Investing Advisory Board.
+These negative screening principles are not exhaustive and may be modified on the advise of the Responsible Investing Advisory Board.